 Playoff Honors is a fairly large set coming in at 230 cards, the rookie class that it houses is large with 130 players too.
 Rookie cards 101-150 are found in hobby packs only and are serial #d/550.
 One parallel, Honors X’s #d/100.

-Quality card stock along with forgiving white borders makes this one a candidate for those collectors who like third party authentication.
+Quality card stock along with forgiving white borders makes this one a candidate for those collectors who like third-party authentication.
 This is a 269 card set and it houses 179 rookies.
-Design is okay but the back of the card looks a bit busy and hard to read.
+The design is okay but the back of the card looks a bit busy and hard to read.
 There is one parallel, randomly inserted SP Authentic Gold is serial #d/25.

 SP Signature is a 200 card set.
 It displays a zoomed-in photo of Troy Polamalu and big bold letters.
 Loving the card back as well giving us more big font, commentary, and player bio.
 This one is serial #d/750.
 Oddly enough there are no parallels in this set.
 It also offers collectors eight different autographed subsets but none include Troy.